 Oh my god.
 Have you ever done that?

 No, not me.
 I’ve only done my forehead, but people at my parties have tried the scrotal infusions before.

-When you say parties do you mean mainstream clubs, or venues that you hire out?
+When you say parties do you mean, like, mainstream clubs, or venues that you hire out?